abdelmalekbelghomari/abdelmalekbelghomari.github.io/_posts/2024-9-11-internship-feedback.md

 ## My Research :

-During my 4-months internship, I have been working on **Reservoir Computing**.
+During my 4-month internship, I worked on Reservoir Computing.

-I had to do research about Resvervoir Computing models and especilally on **Liquid State Machines**, which are Reservoir Computers.
-My goal was to identify and find an echo property for these models.
-You will more information about it on these reports I have written.
+I conducted research on Reservoir Computing models, particularly on Liquid State Machines, which are a type of Reservoir Computer.
+My goal was to identify and explore the echo state property in these models.
+You can find more information about it in the reports I have written.

 <div class="pdf-viewer" id="pdf-viewer-paper" style="overflow-y: scroll; height: 80vh;"></div>